 So you’re applying to Imperial’s Executive MBA, but aren’t quite sure where to begin?
 This guide will run through what you need to prepare for your application, how the interview process works, and why you should consider making a start as soon as possible to maximise your chances of success.

 What are the advantages of applying early to the Executive MBA?

 There’s a lot to think about when putting together your application, so it’s best to prepare everything as early as possible.
-Our Executive MBA programme operates on a rolling admissions system, which means there are no fixed application deadlines for you to meet; however there are several benefits which come from submitting early, such as:
+There are regular admissions deadlines for you to meet in order to get your application in on time.
+There are several benefits that come from submitting early, such as: